canadalearningcode/glc-animating-with-scratch/README.md

 1 Week to Go

 * Download this folder.
-* Read the Facilitator Guide for context (open in your browser).
+* Read the Guide for context (open in your browser).

 3 Days to Go